x1ao4/chinese-language-pack-for-plex/README.md

 ```

 ### Plex Media Server
 Please download the `plex.mo` file from the Plex Media Server folder and replace the `plex.mo` file in your Plex Media Server directory.
-Restart the Plex Media Server for the changes to take effect (Please ensure file permissions match the original file).
+Restart the Plex Media Server for the changes to take effect (Ensure file permissions and modes match the original).
 You can find your `plex.mo` file in a directory similar to the following:
 ```
 # MacOS
 /Applications/Plex Media Server.app/Contents/Resources/locale/zh_CN/LC_MESSAGES/plex.mo